The Changeling Hypothesis:

 I had originally supposed, when I still believed that the soul could be split by any variety of murder, that in order to ensure that a Horcrux would be created by a specific murder some form of modification to the AK curse would have been required in order to ensure that the Horcrux would be created from the correct fragment.

-That was the weak point of that particular theory.
+That, incidentally, was the weak point of that particular theory.
 The point at which one has to completely invent magic to support a theory is the point at which the theory is usually hosed.
-In this case the evidence that the spell which Voldemort used to attempt to kill Harry was not a typical AK was already clear enough, for what he threw at Harry did not behave as an AK had been demonstrated in canon to behave.
+The evidence that the spell which Voldemort used to attempt to kill Harry was not a typical AK was already clear enough, for what he threw at Harry did not behave as an AK had been demonstrated in canon to behave.
 But, at that time, we knew of no alternate spell that might have been used.
 This limitation no longer applies.

 We may not ever know the name of the curse which splits the soul and makes the creation of a Horcrux possible, but, from Slughorn, we know that such a spell certainly exists.

 A dementor extracts the soul of its victim without harming the body.
 Nor are there any sweeping changes to the victim’s physical appearance due to having lost their soul.
 Those who have been Kissed do not resemble Lord Voldemort.
 And we get no indication in the text of the books that the dementors remove the soul in pieces when they extract it.

 Under “normal” circumstances the dementors are more selective in what they take from their victims.
 Draining them of all hope, or joy, or happiness, or magic, and feeding upon them until the point that the victim, no longer able to recover from the drain, is left with only his worst memories to retreat into, leading ultimately to deepest melancholia, and the failure of the will to live.
 But while a dementor might devour a soul, or diminish it, it does not appear that a dementor would be able to divide one.